-A Level Mathematics is required.
+A Level (or equivalent) Mathematics is required.
 Further Mathematics is not a formal requirement, but the majority of admitted candidates do study this subject.
-Other useful subjects include Further Maths, Physics and Chemistry.
+Other useful subjects include Further Mathematics, Physics and Chemistry.

 The admissions process

 Candidates should normally expect two interviews.

 Applicants are required to sit the Cambridge Test of Mathematics for University Admission (CTMUA) pre-interview and must register for the assessment by 15 October, separately to the UCAS application.
 More information can be found on the University website.

 Director of Studies